sphinx-doc/sphinx/doc/config.rst

    .. versionadded:: 0.6
       Previously, this was always activated.

+.. confval:: html_permalink_text

+   A string specifying the text which should be used for "permalinks".
+   Default: ``u'\u00B6'``.

+   .. versionadded:: 1.1
+      Previously, this was always the current default value.

 .. confval:: html_sidebars

    Custom sidebar templates, must be a dictionary that maps document names to